Calendar icon January 29, 2025

 Key Learning Objectives:

-State Laws governing property management business
+State laws governing property management business

-As you know, each property management company’s approach is very dependent on regional or state regulations.
+Each property management company’s approach is very dependent on regional or state regulations.
 Before taking any steps to either start or change your business, you need to have a clear understanding of the local laws governing your business venture.

 We highly recommend hiring an attorney who can help you navigate those laws and regulations.

-So, first: Who are your ideal new clients?
+Who are your ideal clients?

 “Get really clear on who your ideal customer is,” Lohmann says.
 “Are you managing associations, office buildings, big apartments, single-family rentals, etc.?
 The narrower and more specific you can be, the better your life is going to be and the more money you’re going to make.”